Everyone has felt the rush, excitement, and elation during the honeymoon phase, but once we get over it, that’s when we starting getting into trouble.

+This week, Vice published an article about a couple that uses mushrooms to work on their relationship.
 The couple set aside time away from their daily rigamarole of work in order to be with each other in a special, heightened way.
 In doing so, they created their own kind of ceremony that facilitated the therapeutic experience.

-The lead doctor went on to say, “one of the two key themes was that of going from disconnection to connection with others and the world around them.
+The lead doctor of the depression study went on to say, “One of the two key themes was that of going from disconnection to connection with others and the world around them.
 The other was about going from avoiding emotion, to accepting it.”

 Honeymoon Phase on Campus

 “In the spring of 2017, nearly 40% of college students said they had felt so depressed within the past 12 months that it was difficult for them to function, and 61% of students said that they had ‘felt overwhelming anxiety’ within the same period.”
 These statistics came from a study organized by the American College Health Association that included 63,000 students at 92 schools.

 What researchers noted was that “problems emerge near the middle of the semester, when the honeymoon period of a new school wears off and midterms begin.”

 The Culture of the New

 We seem to have beginnings down.
 When the situation moves out of the novel phase, however, and “gets real,” then it gets tricky.
 We run into problems when things start to change.
 As a culture in the modern era, we how to make new things and buy new things, but we don’t know how to make things last.

 Once the honeymoon phase is over, in any relationship–romantic or your pending adulthood, we can have an emotional time.
 That’s normal.
 We’re supposed to feel things when they change.
 We evolve.